Skip to main content

 The ice sheet contributions were expressed as anomalies from the 2000–2010 mean states, which were predefined (SI Appendix, Table S7).
 The baseline sea-level contribution for this period was prescribed as 0.76 mm⋅y−1 (0.56, 0.20, and 0.00 mm⋅y−1 for GrIS, WAIS, and EAIS, respectively) and has been added to the elicited values discussed here.
 This is close to an observationally derived value of 0.79 mm⋅y−1 for the same period, which was published subsequently to the SEJ workshops (4).

 Buchanan, Maya K., Michael Oppenheimer, and Adam Parris.
-2019.
 “Values, Bias, and Stressors Affect Intentions to Adapt to Coastal Flood Risk: A Case Study from New York City.”
-Weather, Climate and Society, 809-821.
-Abstract
+Weather, Climate and Society (2019): 809–821.

 Sea level rise amplifies flooding from tides and storms for coastal communities around the globe.
 Although the characterization of these physical hazards has improved, it is people’s behavior that will ultimately determine the impact on communities.
 This study adds to our understanding of how people may respond to various adaptation options and policies, using a household survey in New York City, New York, neighborhoods affected by Hurricane Sandy.
 We investigate previously overlooked factors that may influence intended household adaptive behavior, such as single-action bias, a cognitive trade-off that households make between adaptation options, whereby taking a small (and often less effective measure) may strongly discourage uptake of a more protective measure.
 Through a novel application of discrete choice experiments in the coastal adaptation context, we simulate plausible future conditions to assess potential adaptation under climatic and nonclimatic stressors.
 Our findings suggest that single-action bias plays a substantial role in intended coastal adaptation, whereby the odds of homeowners who have already implemented a modest-cost measure to insure and relocate in the future are 66% and 80% lower, respectively.
 The odds of homeowners to relocate are also ~1.9, ~2.2, and ~3.1 times as great if their peers relocate, nuisance flooding becomes a frequent occurrence, and property values fall substantially, respectively.
 We find that renters’ motivation to relocate is largely driven more by external issues such as crime, gentrification, and economic security than by flood hazard.

-Baldwin, Jane Wilson, Jay Benjamin Dessy, Gabriel A. Vecchi, and Michael Oppenheimer.
-2019.
-“Temporally Compound Heat Wave Events and Global Warming: An Emerging Hazard.”
-Earth's Future.
-Abstract
+Baldwin, Jane Wilson et al. “Temporally Compound Heat Wave Events and Global Warming: An Emerging Hazard.”
+Earth’s Future (2019): n. pag.

 The temporal structure of heat waves having substantial human impact varies widely, with many featuring a compound structure of hot days interspersed with cooler breaks.
 In contrast, many heat wave definitions employed by meteorologists include a continuous threshold‐exceedance duration criterion.
 This study examines the hazard of these diverse sequences of extreme heat in the present, and their change with global warming.
 We define compound heat waves to include those periods with additional hot days following short breaks in heat wave duration.
 We apply these definitions to analyze daily temperature data from observations, NOAA Geophysical Fluid Dynamics Laboratory global climate model simulations of the past and projected climate, and synthetically generated time series.
 We demonstrate that compound heat waves will constitute a greater proportion of heat wave hazard as the climate warms and suggest an explanation for this phenomenon.
 This result implies that in order to limit heat‐related mortality and morbidity with global warming, there is a need to consider added vulnerability caused by the compounding of heat waves.